-Value add services such as outsourcing are well bedded in, into the Indian economy (7 of the worlds top 15 IT companies outsource to India) and this has led to a large and ever growing consumer market.
+Value added services such as outsourcing are well bed in.
+Into the Indian economy (7 of the worlds top 15 IT companies outsource to India).
+And this has led to a large and ever growing consumer market.

 Big numbers and big shifts, so where is the opportunity?